kenneth-brook/kenneth-brook/README.md

 > _“I don’t just commit code — I commit to vision.”_

-🧵 **Co-founder of TKB Custom Design**, a multi-brand operation powering everything from high-end embroidery to gamer gear.
+🧵 **Co-founder & CTO of TKB Custom Design**, a multi-brand operation powering everything from high-end embroidery to gamer gear.
 Each storefront is custom-coded or API-integrated — built to scale, personalize, and perform.

 ---